fredo514/mcu_library/src/libs/pid/README.md

 For integrating processes (that always overshoot no matter the tuning), proportional-on-measurement mode can be used.
 Use 0 <= setpoint weigth <= 1 to use a little bit of both proportional-on-error and proportional-on-measurement for processes that are not entirely integrating.

-Use `min_output` config parameter to set an offset to compensate an actuator deadband.
+Use `min_output` config parameter to inject a bias to compensate any constant offset (e.g. actuator deadband).